RYbWnlL0v8/llm_atp_code/README.md

 ### Configure Environment Variables

-Copy the environment variable template file .
-Edit it according to your setup.
+Copy the environment variable template file.
+In the `.env` file, you need to configure settings according to your setup and evaluation requirements.
+This includes specifying the benchmark path, model path, budget for the tree search process, and the path for saving evaluation results.
+Refer to the template for more details

 ```bash
 cd src/